Organization

 • Council of the Center of General Studies

-• Council of the Program of Baccalaureate
+• Council of the Baccalaureate Program

 • Council ESE Business School